 Application forms for the M.S.N. program may be secured from the Admissions Office of the School of Nursing or from the School of Nursing Web site at www.mc.vanderbilt.edu/nursing.
 A \$50 non-refundable fee is required when the application is submitted.
-Applications for the fall semester should be received by 1 December, for the spring semester by 15 October, and by 15 April for the summer semester.
-Applications received after the published deadlines will be accepted provided space is available.
-Admission decisions are made as soon as all application materials are received.
+The School of Nursing begins reviewing applications for admission to its new fall class beginning December 1 of the previous year, after which admissions are on a rolling basis.
+There is no published deadline.
+Although applicants are encouraged to apply by December 1 of the year before they intend to enroll, there is flexibility.
+Interested applicants should contact the Admission Office about specific programs.

+Admissions decisions are made upon receipt of all application materials.
 A \$200 non-refundable matriculation fee is required upon acceptance.